codedrops/interview-prep/javascript/javascript-Q&A.md

 console.log(num.toString()); // Output: "123"
 ```

-By mastering these string methods, you can efficiently manipulate and process strings in JavaScript.

 ## 27. Must-Know JavaScript Object Methods

 JavaScript provides several built-in methods for working with objects.
 These methods are essential for manipulating and interacting with objects effectively.